srozemuller/rozemuller_blog/content/blog/2021-10-07-manage-avd-automated-with-microsoft-endpoint-manager/index.md

 The first step in this operation is authentication.
 Good to know is we have to deal with two environments.
 These environments are Azure and Microsoft 365.
 Each environment has its management method.
 For Azure I use PowerShell.
 For Microsoft 365 I use the Graph API.

 In the whole operation, we are connecting to Azure first.
-From there we also configure Microsoft Endpoint Manager.
+From there we also configure Microsoft Intune.

 ```
 Huh?
-But why do I need Azure for configuring Microsoft Endpoint Manager?
+But why do I need Azure for configuring Microsoft Intune?
 ```

 Yes, I know this sounds a bit weird but there is a philosophy behind this.